 SO COLD.
 SO UNCARING.
 Just another death for the facility.

 To be expected?
 She was "old".
-Was it really her time?
+Was it really "her" time?

 My husband was given a special mattress when he was in the hospital; but this place, this uncaring place where most turned away and just "let it happen" while providing for those who "paid extra" by using their facility's "Hospice Care" were accorded the privacy of a special room.

-Mom was on Medicaid, as thousands who "live beyond" life years expectation find their journey.
-Our older population is being characterized as a "burden to society" as they no longer produce "income", do a society's measureable amount of "work" or serve any "recognizable purpose".
+Our older population is being characterized as a "burden to society" as they no longer produce "income", do a society's measureable amount of "work", or serve any "recognizable purpose".

-From Politics to Home Ownership -- our "elders" are being told to GET OUT, MOVE OUT, you're "useless".
-Shades of generations ago in less civilized societies.
+From Politics to Home Ownership -- our "Elders" are being told to GET OUT, MOVE OUT, you're "useless".

-It's now 2023, we said our last goodbye to Mom in January, 2014.
+It's now 2024, we said our last goodbye to Mom in January, 2014.

 Looking back.
-I realize there was more I should write . . . this entry and several others I started. . . . and then life...as always...seemed to move me away; need to survive, to cope, to adjust became the focus.
+I realize there was more I should write . . . this entry and several others I started. . . . and then life...as always...seemed to move me away; need to survive, to cope, to adjust, became the focus.

 For those who walk directly alongside on the journey from where we are to where we go, the road is filled with so many variations from smooth surfaces to huge potholes, from high visibility to dead stops due to impossibility to see where you're going.